 The roserie however is from the 20th century, having been recently renovated.
 It includes over 450 types of roses over 3 hectares, as well as various medieval plants that were deemed to have medical benefits.

 The Rose of Provins is a big industry in the area, with the city specializing in rose confectionery and items like rose petal jam, Provins rose honey, rose candies, and rose syrup.

 The Roserie garden has a tea room selling refreshments, as well as lounge chairs for those who want to relax and take it all in.
 It has earned the title of Jardin Remarquable (Remarkable Garden), and costs between €5-7 depending on the season and if the flowers are in bloom.

 If you are coming from Paris, you can take a Transillien train P which will take you from Paris Gare de l’Est to Provins in 1h30.

-If you choose to drive, it is around 55 miles (90km) and should take around an hour, depending on traffic condition and your starting point within Paris.
+If you choose to drive, it is around 55 miles (90 km) and should take around an hour, depending on traffic conditions and your starting point within Paris.
 You can read more about driving in France here.